Pole Position: Sales

-Reviews
+Critical reception

-Upon its North American debut at AMOA 1982, it was reviewed by Video Games magazine, which listed it among the show's top ten games.
-They compared it favorably with Sega's Turbo (1981), referring to Pole Position as "Turbo Deluxe" in "a speedway, not a cross-country race."
-They called Pole Position the "ultimate test of driving skill for only the very best video game roadstars."
-Electronic Games reviewed the arcade game in 1983, writing that it "keeps the action on track from start to finish" with "challenging play", noting that the gameplay is "reasonably faithful to real life" Formula One races.
+Upon its North American debut at AMOA, Pole Position was reviewed by Video Games magazine, which listed it among the show's top ten games.
+They compared it favorably with Sega's Turbo (1981), referring to Pole Position as "Turbo Deluxe" in "a speedway, not a cross-country race".
+They called Pole Position the "ultimate test of driving skill" for racing players.
+Electronic Games reviewed the arcade game in 1983, writing that it "keeps the action on track from start to finish" with "challenging play", noting the gameplay is "reasonably faithful to real life" Formula One races.
 They also praised the sound effects and "solid, realistic graphics", stating it has "very rich color images" and "dimensional depth to the graphics".
 They gave it the 1983 Arcade Award for Coin-Op Game of the Year, praising the racing gameplay, "beautiful graphics" and "breathtaking" scenery as well as "the two-heat format for the race itself".